-Interest on the Series 2020B Bonds will accrue from their Forward Delivery Date, be payable on each June 1 and December 1, commencing December 1, 2020, until maturity, and be calculated on the basis of a 360-day year consisting of twelve 30-day months.
-Zions Bancorporation, National Association, DBA Amegy Bank, Houston, Texas, is the initial paying agent/registrar for the Series 2020B Bonds (the "Paying Agent/Registrar").
-See "THE SERIES 2020B BONDS - Trustee/Paying Agent/Registrar."
+Interest on the Bonds will accrue from their Date of Delivery, be payable on each June 1 and December 1, commencing June 1, 2021, until maturity or prior redemption, and be calculated on the basis of a 360-day year consisting of twelve 30-day months.
+Zions Bancorporation, National Association, DBA Amegy Bank, Houston, Texas, is the initial paying agent/registrar for the Bonds (the "Paying Agent/Registrar").
+See "THE BONDS - Trustee/Paying Agent/Registrar."

-The definitive Series 2020B Bonds will be issued only in fully registered form in any integral multiple of \$5,000 for any one series and maturity.
-All Series 2020B Bonds will be initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company ("DTC"), pursuant to the Book-Entry-Only System described herein.
-No physical delivery of the Series 2020B Bonds will be made to the beneficial owners thereof.
-Principal of, premium, if any, and interest on the Series 2020B Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC, for subsequent payment to the beneficial owners of the Series 2020B Bonds.
+The definitive Bonds will be issued only in fully registered form in any integral multiple of \$5,000 for any one series and maturity.
+All Bonds will be initially registered and delivered only to Cede & Co., the nominee of The Depository Trust Company ("DTC"), pursuant to the Book-Entry-Only System described herein.
+No physical delivery of the Bonds will be made to the beneficial owners thereof.
+Principal of, premium, if any, and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC, for subsequent payment to the beneficial owners of the Bonds.
 See "BOOK-ENTRY-ONLY SYSTEM."